Buki Akib

-Buki Akib is a British actress and fashion designer.
-Trained at the Italia Conti Academy of Theatre Arts, she portrayed Josie Jump in the television children's programme Balamory between 2002 and 2004.
+Buki Akib (born 2 January 1979) is a British-Nigerian fashion designer and former actress.
+Trained at the Italia Conti Academy of Theatre Arts, she portrayed Josie Jump in the children's television programme Balamory between 2002 and 2004.
+After filming two series of the show, she was unable to return for the third as filming clashed with her studying for an arts degree at Central Saint Martins.
+She was replaced by Kasia Haddad.

-Since 2010, Akib has owned her own fashion label.
+Since 2010, Akib has owned her own fashion label, Not Just a Label.
 Her work has appeared in magazines and been featured in exhibitions in London and New York.